Legoless/Analytical/README.md

 # Analytical

-Analytical is a simple lightweight analytics wrapper for iOS Swift projects.
+Analytical is a simple light-weight analytics wrapper for iOS Swift projects.
 Inspired by [ARAnalytics](https://github.com/orta/ARAnalytics), which is a powerful Objective-C library.
 Analytical does not support all advanced functionalities of it's providers, but it allows to directly access each instance for specific configuration.

 [![CI Status](http://img.shields.io/travis/Dal Rupnik/Analytical.svg?style=flat)](https://travis-ci.org/Dal Rupnik/Analytical)